 - Middle ear aeration: Valsalva maneuver is an important technique and is recommended to be used by children, especially as it helps in middle ear aeration and draining the fluid from the cavity.
 Chewing gums can also be used as it produces continuous aeration of the middle ear by opening the eustachian tube during swallowing.
 (6)

-- Myringotomy with aspiration of fluid and grommet insertion: Incision and drainage of fluid from the middle ear by myringotomy can be done to relieve symptoms and ear pain.
+- Myringotomy with the aspiration of fluid and grommet insertion: Incision and drainage of fluid from the middle ear by myringotomy can be done to relieve symptoms and ear pain.
 If recurrent, a grommet can also be placed for continuous aeration of the middle ear and to prevent fluid accumulation.
 (6)

 - Tympanostomy tube (TT) insertion: This is the benchmark treatment for recurrent cases with hearing improvement.
 Hearing loss of 25 dB to 40 dB is the indication for TT placement.
 (23) It allows middle-air ventilation and prevents fluid accumulation.
 Many patients are usually satisfied with this technique and do not need any other intervention mostly.
 (32)